 The prosecution alleged that £7,500 worth of jewellery had been stolen from a showcase at the Carton Hotel and then stashed in a trunk in a guest room booked in the name of Metcalf at the Vernon Court Hotel, where Hilda Porter was now working as manageress.
 Milton had no means of his own and so Metcalf had bore the expenses of the rooms.
 The men were at arrested in a theatre box at the Comedy Theatre.
 The theatre was, coincidently, the same Comedy Theatre on Panton Street where Grayson’s actress wife, Ruth Norreys had found a regular job as understudy.

-Florrie Middleton, Milton’s sister, who had been receipt of the stolen goods, was employed at the British War Office and had stayed with the two men at The Petrograd Hotel in London.
-She informed the court that her brother had been an actor and had first become acquainted with Metcalf in 1915.
+Florrie Middleton, Milton’s sister, who was found to have been receipt of the stolen goods, was employed at the British War Office and had stayed with the two men at The Petrograd Hotel in London.
+Florrie informed the court that her brother had been an actor and had first become acquainted with Metcalf in 1915.
 The detectives leading the investigation put the men under ‘close observation’ at their Vernon Court lodgings for some several weeks (Hotel Jewel Robbery, Globe 03 July 1917, p.7).
 According to reports of court proceedings, Metcalf’s father was the British Vice Consul of New York.
 Milton, on the otherhand, wasn’t Frank Milton at all, but Frank Middleton, son of a fish and game dealer in Penrith (Penrith Observer 24 July 1917, p.2).

 The same three individuals were rearrested some three years later in May 1919 at the Naval and Military Hotel in South Kensington.
 Standing alongside them in the dock that year was Lieutenant Douglas Homewood Challenger Newth of the Royal Flying Corps (Globe 27 May 1919, p.1).